Songbird Robin Barnes sings the praises of The Ella Project

 The Big Easy in Buffalo presents live performances with New Orleans musicians, and provides music education and professional development to musicians, students and the community.

-AXEL ”LOLA” ROSA LEVELS THE PLAYING FIELD FOR LATINX PERFORMERS
+AXEL ”LOLA” ROSA LEVELS THE PLAYING FIELD FOR LATIN PERFORMERS

 More than a year ago, he met a workshop instructor at a networking event for the music industry who told him about the Ella Project.
 “I was just amazed that this service even existed, and that it was available to musicians!”
 Rosa said.
 “One of the most expensive things for a small business, or especially a solo musician, is legal services…”